sourcegraph/about/blogposts/announcing-sourcegraph-3.6.md

   <p style="text-align: center"><a href="https://vimeo.com/349145191" target="_blank">View on Vimeo</a></p>
 </p>

 Sourcegraph 3.6 now supports repository syncing for [Bitbucket Cloud](https://docs.sourcegraph.com/admin/external_service/bitbucket_cloud).
 In this initial release, all repositories accessible by the token for the user (including from teams listed in the config) will be synced.
-Support for excluding repositories is coming in a future version.
+Support for excluding repositories and for adding public repositories is coming in a future version.

 ## Improved repository syncing progress UI